subirvarma/GeneralCognitics/Courses.md

 # Reinforcement Learning Course

+Slides from my lectures for the Reinforcement Learning course

 1. [Lecture 1](https://subirvarma.github.io/GeneralCognitics/Course2/Lecture1_Introduction.pdf) - **Introduction:** Introduction to Reinforcement
 Learning and discussion of important applications, An historical overview of the development of this topic.